ChinchuMohan/GW-EF-BC--Project/README.md

 To access all details of the data used, visit README-data.md.
 To access all the final outputs from this project, visit [add dataverse link]

-Details of each folder is as below
+Details of each folder in Matlab-Code folder is as below

 #### Data extraction
 - _Script_PCR_MODFLOW_extractBC_ : Script for extracting monthly PCR-ModFlow output for Only British Columbia